Ezra Chadzamira - Pindula, Local Knowledge

 |Masvingo, Zimbabwe.

-Ezra Chadzamira is a member of the Zimbabwe African National Union-Patriotic Front (ZANU PF) and the provincial chairman for Masvingo Province .
-Chadzamira is a Member of Parliament for Masvingo West Constituency .he contested in the 2018 harmonized elections and won resoundingly with 9,212 votes
+Ezra Ruvai Chadzamira is a member of the Zimbabwe African National Union-Patriotic Front (ZANU PF) and the provincial chairman for Masvingo Province.
+Chadzamira is a Member of Parliament for Masvingo West Constituency.
+He contested in the 2018 harmonized elections and won resoundingly with 9,212 votes

 Background